ashiq24/BEENE/README.md

       set.
 The model defined by the user is trained by the training set.
 The best-performing model is selected by the validation set.
 And the iLISI index is calculated on the test set.

-      returns: iLISI values of each of the samples in the randomly choosen test set using BEENE embedding
+      returns: iLISI values of each of the samples in the randomly chosen test set using BEENE embedding

       Parameters:
       data: 2D numpy array.
 Each row represents a sample and each column represents a Gene.